iwantmyname/blog/_posts/2014-09-03-september-domain-discounts.md

 ***

-Catch domain sales as they happen on our monthy diseach month on our
+You don't have to wait for these posts to find our domain sales—catch them as they happen on our [monthly discounts page](https://iwantmyname.com/domains/special-offer).